 What Is Acute Myeloid Leukemia?

-With acute types of leukemia such as AML, bone marrow cells don't mature the way they're supposed to.
-These immature cells, often called blast cells, just keep building up.
+With acute types of leukemia such as AML, bone marrow cells don't grow the way they're supposed to.
+These immature cells, called blasts, build up in your body.

 - Acute myelocytic leukemia

 - Acute granulocytic leukemia

 If you don’t get treatment, AML can be life-threatening.
 It can spread quickly to your blood and to other parts of your body, such as your:

 How acute myeloid leukemia affects you depends on certain things, including how well it responds to treatment.
 Your outlook is better if:

 - You have a lower white blood cell count when you're diagnosed.

 - You haven’t had other blood disorders or cancers.